gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Text.md

   "type": "Text"
 }

-// Example 2.
+// Example 2
-// User request: 토트넘 감독이 누구야?
-(User asks who's the director of Tottenham.
-Paragraph text is displayed) {
+// User asks who the Tottenham manager is.
+(The text is to be displayed as paragraphs) {
   "actionList": [
     {